populse/populse_mia/docs/source/installation/developer_installation.rst

         :width: 400
         :align: center

-      * Click on Developer environment in the left column and activate the Developer mode
+      * Click on Developer environment in the left column and activate the Sideload app;

       .. image:: ../images/developer_mode.png
         :width: 400
         :align: center

-      * You will need to restart your computer
+      * You might need to restart your computer

-    * When you restarted your computer, open a PowerShell window on your computer :
+    * When you restarted your computer, open a PowerShell window on your computer:

       * Click on the Start menu and type "PowerShell"